spesmilo/electrum/android/README.md

 words as necessary to make them unique.
 So if any of the source strings change, you may need to update ID references in the code.

 ## Release

-For public releases, the following reproducible build process can be run on Linux x86-64:
+For public releases, the following reproducible build process should be run on Linux x86-64:

 If necessary, install Docker using the [instructions on its website](https://docs.docker.com/install/#supported-platforms).